File collections

 }

-The base is code is quite simple: all collections are fetched and passed to the view.
+All collections are fetched and passed to the view.
 The one specific step is the loop over all collections to load their referenced records.
 Remember that a collection is otherwise "empty".

 In the view we can then either use collection member variables as usual (like their title) or put them directly in a loop to iterate over the record selection: